tenstorrent/ronin/README.md

 Project Ronin aims at development of a technology stack including high-level general purpose programming model as well as respective software tools and libraries for Tenstorrent AI processors.
-The target audience for this stack will include software engineers willing to develop their own numeric software.
+The target audience includes software engineers implementing numeric applications for Tenstorrent hardware.

 The project envisages a stepwise development of a series of programming models of increased complexity.
 The first model in this series (code name Tanto) is currently available.